Croxed/osx-init/README.md

 ```

 ### Optimize the system and install dev-tools
-> This requires Homebrew to be installed, so run `sh brewInstall.sh` before doing this.
+> This requires [Homebrew](brew.sh) to be installed, so install it before doing this.

 Run the following command